GregRos/preszr/README.md

 It's usually that simple.

 `ctx.encode` can recurse - if it needs to encode a value of the type you're encoding down the line, it will call your `encode` function again.
-To protect from infinite recursion, calling `ctx.encode` with the same value as the input will throw an exception.

 Calls to `encode` are, in general, hard to predict, so it's important to make sure your `encode` function doesn't cause side-effects or have an internal state.